 Managing the Playground

-Running a community association takes a lot of work, so sometimes HOA management companies may overlook changes in state, federal, or local laws.
-When changes in laws regarding homeowners associations occur, it’s important to reflect these changes in your rules.
+Whenever you become aware of changes in laws regarding homeowners associations, it’s important to reflect these changes in your rules.

-If your current rules contradict current laws, those rules become unenforceable, and even worse, you could be breaking the law.
+If your current rules contradict current laws, those rules become unenforceable.
+Even worse, you could be breaking the law.
 HOA management companies must look through the governing documents to make sure certain rules aren’t included to avoid problems.
 There are three rules often seen in community association governing documents that violate laws; it’s your responsibility to read through your documents to make sure these rules aren’t included.

-The second rule to keep out of the governing documents is any rule that bans the use of satellite dishes.
-This is America, and we love our televisions.
+The second rule regards banning the use of satellite dishes.
 By federal law, you cannot ban a member from installing and using a satellite dish.
 However, you can enforce a rule stating the dish cannot be more than one meter in diameter.

 Know the Rules, Improve your Community